 Everyone has heard the saying “save for a rainy day,” but what does that even mean?
 Well, bad things will happen, and when I say bad, that means expensive things that you must buy/pay for.
-For example, your car breaks down; you need emergency surgery, a giant sinkhole opens up in your driveway.
+For example, your car breaks down, you need emergency surgery, or a giant sinkhole opens up in your driveway.

 You need to be able to pay for these emergencies with cash!
 Many people get confused.
 Why not pay off debt right now?
 Well, if you haven’t saved anything, and an emergency happens, you’ll have to put it on a credit card.
 Then you’ll be right back to square one, which can be a huge mental setback.